Hrachya Kochar: Biography

 Hrachya Gabrielian was born in 1910 in the Ottoman Empire, in the village of Kumlubucak (now located in the Taşlıçay district of the Ağrı Province of Turkey), historically located in the province of Bagrevand in Western Armenia.
 He lost both of his parents in the Armenian genocide: his mother died during their flight to Eastern Armenia, while his father, Kochar, also known as Kocho, who fought in Andranik's army, died in 1918.
 Hrachya Kochar chose his pseudonym in honor of his father.
 Along with other people from his village, Hrachya managed to escape the massacres and reach the Ejmiatsin region.
 He worked as a shepherd and as a pitman in the mines of Alaverdi.

 In 1927, Kochar moved to Yerevan.
 He was accepted to the faculty of philology of Yerevan State University and published his first story, titled "Khaje", in 1931 in the monthly Nor Ughi (New Path).
 In 1934, he edited the Kurdish-language newspaper Ria Taza.
 He became a member of the Union of Soviet Writers in 1934 and of the Communist Party in 1939.

-He "infamously denounced" the poet Yeghishe Charents during the Great Purge in 1937.
+He denounced the poet Yeghishe Charents during the Great Purge in 1937; Charents died in custody.
 In 1939, Kochar was penalized by the Party and left unemployed until Martiros Saryan found him work in the Committee for the Preservation of Historical Monuments.
 Kochar traveled around the Armenian republic to investigate the state of Armenian monasteries and chapels, summarizing his findings in the Album-Guidebook of the Goris and Sisian Regions.